 There’s been virtually no talk about reissuing existing permits.
-No new versions discussed.
-No discussions regarding changing how our permitting program works, etc. There's been talk of additional, narrowly defined NJPDES permits for specific industries, but virtually nothing about the above, expired list.
+No new versions were discussed.
+No discussions regarding changing how our permitting program works, etc. There's been talk of additional, narrowly defined NJPDES permits for specific industries, but virtually nothing about the above-expired list.
 It’s as if the State of New Jersey has completely stopped caring about regulating water discharges from industrial facilities.

 So even if your industry or operation falls under one of these above categories, if you need a new NJPDES permit, you’re going to need an individual permit because you simply don’t have any other choice.
 You can't get coverage under an expired permit.

-Some common industries/operations that may be used to obtaining multi-sector generic or general stormwater permits in other states, but would certainly need an individual NJPDES permit here in New Jersey include:
+Some common industries/operations that may be used to obtain multi-sector generic or general stormwater permits in other states, but would certainly need an individual NJPDES permit here in New Jersey include:

 If you fall into any of these industries (and many, many more that we're not mentioning) here in New Jersey, an individual NJPDES permit will always be your only option.

 How do I know if I discharge stormwater associated with industrial activities to surface and/or groundwaters?

 If you are a regulated facility and rain, snowmelt, or other forms of precipitation fall onto your site and then flow off of your property, you’ll probably be considered a discharger of stormwater by the NJDEP.
 Stormwater follows the topography of your property, to either storm drains, catch basins, ditches, ponds, culverts, etc. If this flow path eventually leads into a stormwater sewer system, that water is going to surface water.
 Ever notice storm drains or catch basins with language like this?